paulvercoustre/Massive-Data-Processing/README.md

 job.setNumReduceTasks(50);
 `

-We output is composed of 50 seperate files and the run time is signifcantly longer than the previous jobs: 4mins 31sec.
+The output is composed of 50 seperate files and the run time is signifcantly longer than the previous jobs: 4mins 31sec.
 Again, this makes sense because we are running on a single machine therefore each reducer has to wait for the previous reducer to be done with it's work before it can start operating. (see [Job Tracker](https://github.com/paulvercoustre/Massive-Data-Processing/blob/master/images/Screen_Shot_Stop_Words_50_reducers.png))
 ![Job Tracker](https://github.com/paulvercoustre/Massive-Data-Processing/blob/master/images/Screen_Shot_Stop_Words_50_reducers.png)

 To obtain a csv file we add `job.getConfiguration().set("mapreduce.output.textoutputformat.separator", ",");` in our class.